dwyerdevices/projects/readme.md

 Why not start with an airship?
 This is a large, multi-part model that will take some time to piece together.

+First prints took a bit more than 2x longer than expected, and it looks like the models had surface normalization issues prior to slicing, with large chunks of the three base pieces missing in the printed versions.
+Salvagable, but we'll need to fix the files and reprint for a full version of the airship.

 **Source**: RPG Tools

 **Materials**: